komalbhagavan/Kubernetes_Docs/K8s_docs.md

 ![kubelet](https://devopscube.com/wp-content/uploads/2023/01/kubelet-architecture-830x1024.png "kubelet")
 #### kube-proxy

-kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.
+Kube-proxy, short for "Kubernetes Proxy," is a network proxy that runs on each node in a Kubernetes cluster.
+Its primary responsibility is to maintain network rules for services and to manage network communication between different pods and services within the cluster.

-kube-proxy maintains network rules on nodes.
-These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

--> when we create a deployment and make that deployment as a service in which the kube-proxy comes in picture

-Service in Kubernetes is a way to expose a set of pods internally or to external traffic.
-When you create the service object, it gets a virtual IP assigned to it.
-It is called clusterIP.
-It is only accessible within the Kubernetes cluster.
+Example:-
 **When you expose pods using a Service (ClusterIP), Kube-proxy creates network rules to send traffic to the backend pods (endpoints)** grouped under the Service object.
 Meaning, all the load balancing, and service discovery are handled by the Kube proxy.

 [**So how does Kube-proxy work?**](https://www.youtube.com/watch?v=QUqQ7HjJ4Qw)